 Details of these prototypical demonstrators are listed on Web, and will be presented during the Review Meeting in September 2011.
-Figure 1 Dissemination has an own standing on the pSHIELD wiki, same as the description of the Demonstrator

 Another way of dissemination is through the intensive use of the semantic MediaWiki, which was specially developed for this project.
 The semantic MediaWiki can be seen as a quality control instrument, because all events within the project are captured through this tool.
-Details of the functionality of the semantic MediaWiki were described in the deliverable D1.1.1, and thus can you left out here
+Details of the functionality of the semantic MediaWiki were described in the deliverable D1.1.1, and thus can you left out here.